MGL c.7C, § 32 No right by adverse possession to land held by commonwealth

 The Massachusetts quiet title action: A remedy of last Resort to resolve complex title defects, by Richard D. Vetstein, Massachusetts Real Estate Blog.

 Discusses the costs of filing a “quiet title” lawsuit in the Land Court, as a way to defend against adverse possession.

 When comprehensive prescriptive easements overlap adverse possession by Will Saxe, 33 B.C.
 Envtl.
 Aff.
 L. Rev. 175 (2006).

 Part I of the article provides an analysis of the required elements of adverse possession and a review of its origins in English law.

-- Lawrence v Concord: The Doctrine of Adverse Possession by Erin R. Boisvert, MBA Section Review, Vol. 6, No. 2
+Lawrence v.
+Concord: the doctrine of adverse possession restored and acquisition of title to government property, by Erin R. Boisvert, MBA Section Review, Vol. 6, No. 2 (2004).

-- Massachusetts Superior Court Civil Practice Jury Instructions, MCLE, loose-leaf.
-Chapter 17, Real Estate
+Massachusetts Superior Court civil practice jury instructions, 3rd ed., MCLE, loose-leaf.
+Chapter 17, Real Estate.